gsehwal/vuepress-toc/docs/welcome.md

 # Quickstart

 Use the one-click deploy button and get a copy of this base-template as a repositary in your own GitHub account and additionally a live-server version on Netlify for free.
-Every change in the GitHub README.md file will automatically cause a change on this server.
+Every change in the GitHub README.md file will then automatically get a change on this server.

 ### [Life Demo on Netlify](https://nifty-williams-038c26.netlify.com/)